PADL/libbrowserid/gss-browserid.md

 context expiry time.
 The response assertion is signed using the RP Response Key (RRK) unless mutual authentication is desired, in which case it may be signed in the acceptor's private key (see below).
-(For extensibility, the response token is a backed assertion with zero certificates.)
+(For extensibility, the response token is formatted as a backed assertion.)

 6. The context root key (CRK) is derived from the DH key and GSS\_S\_COMPLETE is returned, along with the initiator name from the verified assertion.
 Other